Is donor conception right for us?

 - Attending a Preparation for DC Parenthood workshop where, again, there is an opportunity for men and women to meet and talk separately as well as together.

 - Talking with a counsellor.
 They can help it feel safe to talk about things that feel scary to say when you are alone as a couple.
 Counsellors are very used to partners approaching the issues in different ways and can help men and women see the perspective of the other person.
 Every UK clinic has at least one counsellor available, but you can also find someone outside of your clinic via the British Infertility Counselling Association www.bica.net or contact DC Network to be signposted to counsellors near you.

 Although fertility treatment is all about creating or adding to a family, it is almost inevitable that the focus of attention will be on conception and less on how donor conception issues and questions might come up in the course of family life.
 Trying to think of yourself as a parent of a five, eight, twelve or twenty year old is very hard when conception itself seems so elusive.
 However, unlike those who conceive without donor help, it is important to try and put yourself in your child’s shoes at different ages as using donated eggs, sperm or embryos has long term implications for the whole family.
 If you can feel proud, comfortable and confident about the decisions you have made then your child is likely to as well.

 What can help in keeping the child in mind –

 - Join DCN in order to talk with parents of donor conceived children about how they made their decisions and what life is like in a DC family.

-- Read the Telling and Talking booklets for insights into how children change in their understanding of their beginnings as they grow up.
+- Read the Telling and Talking booklets in our SHOP for insights into how children change in their understanding of their beginnings as they grow up.